powrhouseofthecell/Weather-App/README.md

   </a>
 </p>

-> A command line weather script built with ExpressJS
+> A command line script built with ExpressJS for fetching weather.

 ## Install